 USS DE WERT departing Kiel, Germany, on June 18, 2007.
 Photo by Thoralf Doehring.

-USS DE WERT is one of the OLIVER HAZARD PERRY - class guided missile frigates and the first ship in the Navy to bear the name.
+USS DE WERT was one of the OLIVER HAZARD PERRY - class guided missile frigates and the first ship in the Navy to bear the name.
+Decommisssioned at her homeport of Mayport, Fla., on April 4, 2014, the ship was subsequently towed to Philadelphia, Penn., for lay up and possible foreign military sale.

 |General Characteristics:||Keel Laid: June 14, 1982|